 This Lockdown Response Worksheet was created by The "I Love U Guys" Foundation to assist you in conducting and documenting your lockdown drills.
 If you would like to download, view, or print the Lockdown Response Worksheet please click the button below.

 Typically, this conversation addresses the purpose of the drill and the observed outcome for that classroom.
 Additionally, self-evacuation and other life safety strategies can be discussed.
 Any issues should be addressed gently but immediately.

 Often there is a conversation about inside and outside windows.
 Corridor windows are left uncovered so that first responders can see inside the room.
 Outside windows are left untouched because the threat would be inside the building.

 The Lockdown Drill Team Debrief

 At the conclusion of the drill, the team should reconvene for a debrief.
-Any issues should be documented and actions items should be identified.
-An opportunity for all staff to submit information regarding the performance of the drill should be part of the after action review process.
-Refer to EOP.
+Any issues should be documented, and action items should be identified.
+An opportunity for all staff to submit information regarding the performance of the drill should be part of the after-action review process.
+Update your EOP, if needed.